 Read more: 5 ways to improve your customer service

 If your kitchen has closed and there is no more food, then the procedure is quite easy.
-It’s a simple “Sorry guys, we have closed for tonight.
-But come again tomorrow, we open at 9.00 am.”
+It’s a simple “Sorry, we have closed for tonight.
+But come again tomorrow, we open at 9.00 am!”
 If your kitchen is still going, you have the opportunity to make a little extra cash.
 Invite them in and make them feel welcome, but explain that the food selection is limited as you’re closing soon.

-The classic customer who has quenched his thirst on your amazing drinks all night.
-You have probably met this customer many times, but have you handled him correctly?
+The classic customer who has quenched their thirst on your amazing drinks all night.
+You have probably met this customer many times, but have you handled them correctly?

-Drunk customers can be intimidating and cross some of your staff’s personal boundaries.
-But there are three trick that can help guide him out the door.
+Drunk customers can be intimidating and cross some of your boundaries.
+But there are three tricks that can help guide them out the door.